-Although most of our age groups are now full for season 2023/4, we still have a few places for boys in current school years Reception, Year 4, Year 9 and above.
+Although most of our age groups are now full for season 2023/4, we still have a few places for boys in school year 1 from September 2023.

 If you have any further membership enquiries, please email our membership secretary, Donna Kirby (firstname.lastname@example.org)

 Offers of places are typically made for the next full season, starting in September.
 Although from time-to-time places become available during the season, this is rare.
 Shortly after the end of the season, we process renewals of existing members, and at that time we know how many places will become available for the following September.

 We adhere to England Hockey’s required coaching ratios and are run almost exclusively by volunteers, including volunteer hockey coaches, without whom we cannot operate.
 Offers of places at Spencer Juniors are made strictly in accordance with order on the respective age group waitlist, provided that a sufficient number of volunteer hockey coaches has been found from parents of children on the waitlist to meet the England Hockey required coaching ratio for the respective age group.
 Otherwise, hockey cannot be delivered and the age group cannot run.